-Additional information about the unit: Relationship to occupational standards Links to HSC 35 Guidance for developing assessment a arrangements for the unit: Guidance for developing unit assessment arrangements - provided with the unit Self-directed support - puts the person in need of support in control of that support.
+Additional information about the unit: Relationship to occupational standards Links to HSC 35 Guidance for developing assessme ent arrangements for the unit: Guidance for developing unit assessment arrangements - provided with the unit Self-directed support - puts the person in need of support in control of that support.
 An individual is someone requiring care or support.
 Legislation, policy or guidance - refers to any current legislation or guidance around this area.
 Person-centred thinking is a range of practical tools that form the basis of person-centred planning.
 They help focus on the individual, their gifts and skills, what is important to them, and what makes really good support for them.
-Others may include: families, friends or carers social workers • brokers peer support voluntary user-led organisations independent support brokerage.
-Unit assessment guidance - provided by the sector It assesses knowledge that underpins unit LD 314C Support individuals with self-directed support J/602/0053, and must be achieved with that unit to confirm competence.
-Additional unit assessment requirements - provided with the unit This unit needs to be assessed in line with the Skills for Care and Development QCF Assessment Principles.
+Others may include: families, friends or carers social workers brokers peer support voluntary user-led organisations independent support brokerage.
+Unit assessment guidance - provided by the sector Please note, learners wishing to confirm competence should take unit LD OP 314 C Support individuals with self-directed support, which includes skills assessment criteria, as opposed to LD 314 K which is a knowledge only unit.
+Additional unit assessment requirements -provided with the unit This unit needs to be assessed in line with the Skills for Care and Development Assessment Principles.